HL7/davinci-ehrx/input/pagecontent/index.md

 ### Dependencies

 At present, HRex is based on [FHIR R4]({{site.data.fhir.path}}).
 In addition, HRex is dependent on the [US Core 3.1 (FHIR R4)]({{site.data.fhir.ver.uscore}}) implementation guide.
 Wherever possible, Da Vinci tries to leverage US Core profiles, but in some situations, the payor community requires additional constraints or needs to profile resources that are not yet supported by US Core.
 It is possible that certain HRex profiles and/or descriptive content may migrate to a future release of US Core, and in some cases, to the base FHIR standard.
-In some cases, Da Vinci IGs will also declare conformance with the [QI Core](http://hl7.org/fhir/us/qicore), which supplements US Core with additional profiles and constraints for use in quality measurements.
-This IG does not derive from QI core, but profiles should generally be compliant with it.
+In certain instances, Da Vinci IGs will also declare conformance with the [QI Core](http://hl7.org/fhir/us/qicore), which supplements US Core with additional profiles and constraints for use in quality measurements.
+This IG is not derived from QI core, but HRex profiles should be generally compliant with the QI Core specification.

 In addition, some Da Vinci specifications will make use of content from the following FHIR-related specifications and implementation guides:
 * [Bulk Data](https://hl7.org/fhir/uv/bulkdata)